-- Upon exiting the examination room at the testing center, you will receive a pass/fail score report.
+- Upon exiting the exam room at the testing center, you will receive a pass/fail score report.

 - Candidate scores are reported on a scale of 200 – 800.
-Candidates must receive a score of at least 500 in order to pass the exam.
+Candidates must receive a score of at least 500 to pass.